ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 ```

 Each goal always has a value for every category of rowtype synergy, so they all have five numbers here.
 From the values
-for `bottle` it can be concluded that one of the goals would take half a minute longer if bottle is skipped in this row,
+for `bottle`, it can be concluded that one of the goals would take half a minute longer if bottle is skipped in this
-but for the other goals it makes no difference.
-The two **100** values for `hookshot` mean that for two of the goals,
+row, but for the other goals it makes no difference.
+Because `hookshot` has two **100** values, it is never worth
-it's never worth to skip hookshot (*Defeat Meg* and *6 Gold Rupees*).
-For another goal it takes **2** minutes longer
+skipping hookshot for two of the goals (*Defeat Meg* and *6 Gold Rupees*).
+Another goal takes **2** minutes longer
 without
 (*Bombchu Chest in Spirit*).
 Rowtypes are explained in more detail in the [balancing doc](/doc/BALANCING.md).